 Durability of Lambskin

 As soft as it is, lambskin leather is as durable as sheepskin leather after it is tanned.
 But it requires protection and maintenance, the porous nature of leather makes it retain oils and dirt.

-Lambskin leather is comparatively expensive than the others.
+‘Is lambskin leather good?’ is the question of most people.
+Lambskin leather is comparatively more expensive than the others.
 As it possesses a unique softer nature that exhibits extreme aesthetics when molded into a leather jacket or any leather apparel.
-The fine granular structure provides smoothness to the surface which also makes the leather ultra-soft.
+The fine granular structure provides smoothness to the surface, which also makes the leather ultra-soft.

-Just like any other leather, lambskin is available in various colors.
+Just like any other leather, lambs leather is available in various colors.
 The colored leather is dyed after it is tanned.
 The shearling also can be dyed in various colors as per consumer choice.